azizgharbi/tracktik-test/README.md

 - without vue-router we don't for example have the ability to send a specific link for a site details.

+## Problems:

+- Sometimes the Api don't return the images. as you see in the first screen.

 ## Nice to have:

 - Typescript.